johnalison/WorkingPhilosophy/MomentoMori.md

 - Can spend money to save time, can spend time to save money.
   - Think more about the time vs money trade-offe.  money is fungable, time you cant get back.

 - Time makes up your life, wasting it is a form of suicide.
 (SCRUM)

+- "Hawk-a-Hey" Lakota Indian war cry.
+Roughly translates: "Today is a good day to die"